LukasZahradnik/PyNeuraLogic/docs/language.rst

 Terms are an optional list of *constants* and/or logic *variables*.

 - **Constants** are either numeric values (floats, integers) or string values with a lower-cased first letter.
-We can also define a constant via :code:`neuralogic.core.Term`, which converts the provided value into a valid constant (string) for us.
+We can also define a constant via :code:`neuralogic.Const`, which converts the provided value into a valid constant (string) for us.

 .. code-block:: Python

-    from neuralogic.core import Term, Relation
+    from neuralogic import Const, Relation

-    Relation.my_rel  # A relation with NO terms, also called a "proposition" in logic Relation.my_rel(1.0)  # A relation with one constant term 1.0 Relation.my_rel(Term.my_term, "string_term")  # A relation with two constant terms "my_term" and "string_term" Relation.my_rel(1.0, Term.My_Term)   # A relation with two constant terms 1.0 and "my_term"
+    Relation.my_rel  # A relation with NO terms, also called a "proposition" in logic Relation.my_rel(1.0)  # A relation with one constant term 1.0 Relation.my_rel(Const.my_term, "string_term")  # A relation with two constant terms "my_term" and "string_term" Relation.my_rel(1.0, Const.My_Term)   # A relation with two constant terms 1.0 and "my_term"

 - **Variables** are *capitalized* string values.
-We can, similarly to constants, utilize helper :code:`neuralogic.core.Var`, which converts the provided value into a valid variable (string) for us.
+We can, similarly to constants, utilize helper :code:`neuralogic.Var`, which converts the provided value into a valid variable (string) for us.

 .. code-block:: Python